-In March 2016 a session of questions organized by Google revealed the main factors influencing the Google rankings.
+In March 2016, a session of questions organized by Google revealed the main factors that influence the Google rankings.
 These rankings are the order in which search results are listed by the search engine, and thus which results the user will see first.

 Search Quality Senior Strategist at Google, Andrey Lipattsev, revealed that the most important factors that determine the top search results are backlinks, the content of the webpages, and RankBrain (a Google algorithm based on artificial intelligence).

 Definition: The links that direct to the target site.
-Hence, these backlinks are viewed as a sign of interconnectivity.
-In the "mind" of search engines, they constitute the imago of the target site, or rather, the perception of other websites on the target site.
+Backlinks are viewed as a sign of interconnectivity.
+In the "mind" of search engines, they constitute the imago of the target site or, rather, the perception of other websites on the target site.

-Not all backlinks are equal: In order to count in the rankings, they must be on websites of a similar topic and the ones that are on websites with a high PageRank weigh in heavier.
-As the number of quality backlinks rises, the website positioning in Google gets better.
+Not all backlinks are equal: In order to count in the rankings, the backlinks must come from websites that feature similar topics, and the ones that are on websites with a high PageRank weigh in heavier.
+As the number of quality backlinks increases, the website positioning in Google improves.
 (Default: Creating more backlinks to your website will increase its search engine rankings, which, in effect, will increase the number of visitors to your website).

 Thus, backlinks are important because their volume and quality counts in your rankings and hence increase your website’s reputation.
 In establishing a link building strategy, the following aspects are important:

-- quality and relevance of Web pages that send links to our site;
+- Quality and relevance of the web pages that send links to your website